The DJ Kat Show: American version

 An American version of The DJ Kat Show debuted on WNYW in New York City on 28 November 1987.
 The series, which was set against the backdrop of a makeshift clubhouse in the basement of the television station, had the wisecracking cat puppet and his comedy assistant, Elizabeth Rose, reading viewers mail and engaging in comedy skits in between reruns of Woody Woodpecker and Looney Tunes movie cartoons.
 DJ Kat always wanted to be "the star" and did everything to convince "the boss" (TV station owners) that he was the "biggest star" of the TV station.
 Comic actor and puppeteer Jim Martin created the American version, manipulated, and voiced the "DJ Kat" character.
 Steve Howard was the producer who also contributed to the writing.
 The wrap-arounds were story-arc'd.
 As time went on, the cartoons were edited to allow room for more live-action.
-Martin and Rose would leave the series and entertainer/songwriter/scriptwriter and puppeteer Craig Marin and comic actress and mimic Carmen De La Paz would succeed The previous pair as the series' second and last hosts/performers.
+Martin and Rose would leave the series and entertainer/songwriter/scriptwriter and puppeteer Craig Marin and comic actress and mimic Carmen De La Paz would succeed the previous pair as the series' second and last hosts/performers.

 The DJ Kat Show was seen on Saturday mornings until Saturday 26 December 1987, shifting to a Sunday morning timeslot starting on 3 January 1988.
 The cartoons were dropped and the programs focused on stories that had DJ and "Jennifer Davis" (De La Paz) trying to host the show despite problems created by their stingy and mean boss "Mr. Midas G. Merkle" and other troublemakers.

 The DJ Kat Show would remain on WNYW until 24 December 1988.
 DJ and the other Flexitoon puppets would be seen in wraparound segments during the station's weekday afternoon cartoon programming from then until March 1991 (around the time the Fox Kids Network launched on weekdays).

 Sky One Undun

-Sky One Undun was a children's television programme, which ran from 3 January 1996 to 18 October 1996.
+Sky One Undun was a children's television programme, which ran from 1 November 1995 (Takes Over Launched) and 3 January 1996 (Kids Morning Block) to 18 October 1996.
 The show was first broadcast to Europe on satellite and cable channel Sky One.